FoniksFox/Chatting-App/Boris/README.md

 **July 21, 2025 - Semantic HTML Foundation**
 Completed the initial HTML structure with a focus on semantic elements and accessibility.
 The two-panel layout uses sections to clearly separate contacts and chat functionality.
 This foundation will make CSS styling and JavaScript interactions much cleaner to implement, as well as identify the areas that still need work.

+**July 23, 2025 - CSS Foundation**
+Established the CSS structure with a separation of concerns between the files, to make the project as easy as possible to maintain, while being easily customizable.
+The top-level layout is complete, just laking in the more complex areas, meaning the *contacts list* and the *chat content*.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*